 eJournals and eBooks

-eJournals and eBooks are an important and growing portion of the University Libraries Collection.
+eJournals and eBooks are an important and growing portion of the WashU Libraries Collection.
 Because eJournals and eBooks are more easily updated than traditional print materials, they often express the most current iterations of data or academic thought.

 Discover eJournals & eBooks